kajananchinniah/Terrain-Generator/README.md

 ## Installing
 TODO
+Note: I include some libraries that I didn't write in the include (this is bad practice but I did it anyways).

 ## Getting started
 Simply clone the repository, with any dependencies, and compile it using: `g++ src/main.cpp src/glad.c src/window.cpp -I include/ -I include/glm/ -lglfw -ldl`.
 I plan on adding a makefile later on.